Degree Fulfillment

 8. Students who have not declared a major prior to completing 90 credits will be placed on registration hold and be subject to an academic warning.

-Double Majors and Concentrations
+Double Majors and Other Programs of Study

 Double Counting